Apply data point limits and strategies by visual type

 Strategies

-For each strategy, there are defaults based on the shape and type of data being visualized.
-But the defaults can be overridden, in the Power BI Formatting pane, to provide the right user experience.
+For each strategy, there are defaults based on the shape and type of visualized data.
+To provide the right user experience, you can override defaults in the Power BI Formatting pane.

-• Data Windowing (Segmentation): Allow users to scroll through the data in a visual by progressively loading fragments of the overall dataset.
+• Data Windowing (Segmentation): Allow users to scroll through the data in a visual by progressively loading fragments of the overall semantic model.

 • TopN: Show only the first N items.